 - Global Power Plant Database

-The Hanbit Nuclear Power Plant, located in South Korea, is a significant contributor to the country's energy sector, boasting a total capacity of 5,913 megawatts (MW).
-Owned and operated by Korea Hydro & Nuclear Power (KHNP), this facility underscores South Korea's commitment to nuclear energy as a primary source of electricity generation.
-As one of the largest nuclear power plants in the country, Hanbit plays a vital role in meeting the energy demands of a rapidly industrializing nation while simultaneously aiming to reduce greenhouse gas emissions associated with fossil fuel consumption.
+The Hanbit Nuclear Power Plant, located in South Korea, is a significant player in the country's energy sector with a total generation capacity of 5,900 megawatts (MW).
+Owned and operated by Korea Hydro and Nuclear Power (KHNP), Hanbit contributes substantially to South Korea's electricity supply, which relies heavily on nuclear energy as a primary source.
+The plant's strategic importance is underscored by its role in helping the nation achieve energy security and reduce greenhouse gas emissions, aligning with South Korea's commitment to sustainable energy practices.

 Nuclear power generation is a process that harnesses the energy released from nuclear fission to produce electricity.
 At its core, nuclear fission involves splitting the nuclei of heavy atoms, such as uranium-235 or plutonium-239, into lighter nuclei, which releases a significant amount of heat.
 This heat is used to produce steam, which drives turbines connected to generators, ultimately converting thermal energy into electrical energy.
 As of now, there are 243 nuclear power plants operating worldwide across 32 countries, with a total installed capacity of 534.0 gigawatts (GW).
 The United States leads with 68 plants generating 130.7 GW, followed by Japan with 26 plants at 72.8 GW, and France with 19 plants at 63.1 GW.
 Other notable contributors include South Korea and China, with 11 and 14 plants producing 49.8 GW and 45.2 GW, respectively.